 It’s the tastiest time of year in Bend, with fall’s bounty bringing the best fresh produce to local restaurants.

-Get the trails to yourself
+Have the trails to yourself

 The Bend bucket list you made last spring?
 Dust it off before the snow flies.
 Whether canoeing is on your agenda, or a Bend hike or fishing adventure, now’s the time when weather’s still awesome but you won’t have to arm wrestle someone for a parking spot.